-The injury-ravaged Mets also placed second baseman Neil Walker on the 10-day disabled list with a partially torn left hamstring.
-He was replaced by infielder Gavin Cecchini, who was recalled Thursday from Triple-A Las Vegas.
+The injury-ravaged Mets also put second baseman Neil Walker on the 10-day disabled list with a partially torn left hamstring.

 Harvey had a platelet-rich plasma injection at the Hospital for Special Surgery on Thursday, a day after his fastball averaged 91.8 mph against the Chicago Cubs, down from 94-96.5 mph in his previous starts this season, according to Brooks Baseball.

 Harvey was pulled after four innings in a 9-4 win over the Cubs.

 ''I think the last time I threw 87 (mph) with a fastball was probably freshman year of high school,'' he said after the game.

 The former ace is 4-3 with a 5.25 ERA in 13 starts.

 ''He was complaining about a tired arm, a dead arm,'' Alderson said.